almondheil/almondheil.github.io/source/_posts/2024-05-15-how-to-split-a-youtube-playlist-into-tracks.md

 <https://yukoart.com/work/inq-mobile/>{:target="_blank"}.
 Save your image
 as `image.jpg` in the same directory as the individual songs.

+> NOTE: Try to keep your file pretty small, since its size will be added on to each
+> track.
+300x300 pixels is good.

 To add the album art to a file, I found a useful command from Baeldung (<https://www.baeldung.com/linux/terminal-music-add-album-art>{:target="_blank"}).
-For mp3 files, we use lame.
-There's one drawback: lame can't add the art in-place.

 I wrote a really simple bash loop that will add art to all the mp3 files in the current directory.

-> **WARNING**: Make sure you have the `image.jpg` in the same directory, because this
-> loop doesn't check for errors at all.
+> NOTE: The funkiness with the `&&` and `||` lets us run a different command if ffmpeg
+> returned a success or returned a failure.
 >
-> If you don't have it in the right place and with the right name, this just
-> deletes all your audio files and you'll have to regenerate them.
+> If it succeeded (`&&`), we remove the temporary file.
+If it failed (`||`), we
+> move the temporary file back to its original name to avoid messing up the directory state.

 ```
 for file in *.mp3; do
   tempfile="${file}.temp"
   mv "$file" "$tempfile"
-	ffmpeg -i "$tempfile" -i image.jpg -map_metadata 0 -map 0 -map 1 -acodec copy "$file"
+  ffmpeg -i "$tempfile" -i image.jpg -map_metadata 0 -map 0 -map 1 -acodec copy "$file" \
-	rm "$tempfile"
+    && rm "$tempfile" \
+    || mv "$tempfile" "$file"
 done
-rm image.jpg
 ```

-Now, the album art should be there across all the sound files!
+Then, just remove the `image.jpg` file--it is encoded into the metadata of the mp3s, and no longer needs to exist on disk.
+You should be ready to listen to your music, and the metadata and album art will be available to your music program!